bt5153msba/bt5153msba.github.io/index.md

 ## <font color='DarkOrange'>Announcement</font>

+> - *2020-02-28*: Melvin is going to share the details of our InClass Kaggle Competitions on Mar-6.
+Good luck on your data science competition.

 > - *2020-02-08*: ~~Zhihao is going to lead KERAS TUTORIAL: HOW TO BUILD DEEP LEARNING MODELS and release the related homework after lecture on Feb-14.~~

 > - *2020-02-05*:: [Project Team](https://docs.google.com/spreadsheets/d/13XujV4mwPHzrSveHvHnzDbvdYNJ3sk4xY9Md2urD1Jg/edit?usp=sharing)